White Fang (1991 film)

-White Fang is a 1991 American Northern period adventure drama film directed by Randal Kleiser, starring Ethan Hawke, Klaus Maria Brandauer and Seymour Cassel.
-Based on Jack London's 1906 novel White Fang, it tells the story of the friendship between a young Klondike gold prospector and a wolfdog.
-White Fang is portrayed by a wolfdog, Jed, who also appeared in such films as The Thing (1982) and The Journey of Natty Gann (1985).
+White Fang is a 1991 American northern period adventure drama film directed by Randal Kleiser, and starring Ethan Hawke, Klaus Maria Brandauer, and Seymour Cassel.
+Based on Jack London's novel of the same name, the film tells the story of the friendship between a young Klondike gold prospector and a wolfdog.
+White Fang is portrayed by a wolfdog, Jed, who also appeared in The Thing (1982) and The Journey of Natty Gann (1985).
 The film was released on January 18, 1991, by Buena Vista Pictures.
 A sequel to the film, White Fang 2: Myth of the White Wolf, was released in 1994.

 Plot

-In 1896, during the Klondike Gold Rush, a young explorer named Jack Conroy arrives in Alaska from San Francisco to look for his deceased father's mining claim.
+In 1898, during the Klondike Gold Rush, a young explorer named Jack Conroy arrives in Alaska from San Francisco to look for his deceased father's mining claim.
 He meets Clarence "Skunker" Thurston and Alex Larson, two mushers who reluctantly agree to guide him.
-While on their journey, they are stalked by a pack of wolves.
+While on their journey, they are stalked by a wolf pack.
 One night, while resting at a campfire, a wolf lures one of the sled dogs away from the group.
 Another wolf then chases the dog into the woods.

 Skunker tries to save his dog and is killed by the pack.
 Later that night, the wolves return but are scared off by Jack and Alex using burning branches.
 The following morning, the wolves attack the two men, but they are saved when another sled team arrives.
-In the ensuing fight, a female wolf is mortally shot.
-The wolf hobbles back to her den, and her cub remains by her side.
+In the ensuing fight, a female wolf named Kiche is mortally shot.

+Kiche hobbles back to her den, and her cub remains by her side.
 She eventually dies, leaving the pup to fend for himself.
 Jack and Alex reach a town where they plan to stay for the winter.
-A band of Native Americans, meanwhile, find the pup, and the chief, realizing he is a wolfdog (a hybrid of a wolf and dog) from the color of his teeth, names him White Fang.
+A Hän band, meanwhile, find the pup, and the chief named Grey Beaver, realizing he is a wolfdog (a hybrid of a wolf and dog) from the color of his teeth, names him White Fang.